elastic/apm-nodejs-http-client/docs/internals/client-streams.md

 destination-stream will be kept open for 10 seconds.

 This *also* means that every request stream will be kept open for 10 seconds.
-That's because of the pump library \-- **whenever** the destination-stream closes, the request stream will close as well.
+That's because of the pump library.
+The pump library ensures **whenever** the destination-stream closes that the request stream will close as well.

 ### Server Timeout